mcarmanize/esfriend/README.md

 `crontab -e`

-`@reboot cd /path/to/agent/ && ./agent.py`
+`@reboot cd /path/to/agent/ && /usr/bin/sudo ./agent.py`

-or, to configure usage of eslogger:

-`@reboot cd /path/to/agent/ && ./agent.py --eslogger`

-### Configure sudoers file to allow reboot, eslogger, and python without password:
+### Configure sudoers file to allow reboot, eslogger, and the agent python without password:
 `sudo nano /etc/sudoers`

 Add the following line to the bottom of the file, replacing `username` with your own user account